 The colon is part of the large bowel, which is part of the digestive system.
-Colon cancer is more common in older people.
 In the UK, about 41,000 people get cancer in the large bowel each year.
 We have more information about other types of bowel cancer including:

 We have more information about other types of bowel cancer including:

 Some people may start by seeing their GP because they have symptoms.
 Symptoms of colon cancer can include blood in your poo (stools), bleeding from the back passage and a change in your normal bowel habit.
 If you are worried about colon cancer, we have more information about the symptoms.

 Going to hospital with a problem, such as bowel obstruction

 If you have any symptoms or notice anything that is unusual for you, see your GP straight away.